ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 {: .no_toc }

-This guide covers installing the Ubuntu OS with AR51 Mocap Unleash software already pre-installed and configured.
+This guide explains how to install the Ubuntu OS with the AR51 Mocap Unleash software pre-installed and configured.
 {: .fs-6 .fw-300 }

 ---